nsars19/shrinkifier-ui/README.md

 1) A loading bar/indicator to display progress for each file.
 Similar to how tinyjpeg/tinypng indicates progress.
 2) The option to download a single file at a time instead of the whole zip file.
 Again similar to tinyjpeg/tinypng.
 3) The ability to remove individual files from those that have already been added.
 This is likely to be added in the next version.
+4) Utilize Promises (specifically Promise.all) to send each image file to the api individually to minimize the the processing time.